wclr/cycle-async-driver/README.md

 So what do you get using this helper to create your *async request/response* drivers:

-* You get rid of up to 80% of boilerplate code
+* get rid of up to 80% of boilerplate code of your driver
-* You may be sure that you get your *lazy/eager* "metastream" of responses
+* may be sure that you get your *lazy/eager* "metastream" of responses
-* You may be sure that standard *isolate* mechanics for your driver works.
+* may be sure that standard *isolate* mechanics for your driver works.
-* You need just to be sure in (to test) you technical domain driver logic for getting response.
+* need just to ensure that (to test) you technical domain driver logic getting actual response.

 ##Options
 Options passed to `createDriver` helper: